Xavier Johnson and the fire from within

 But in many ways, Indiana’s potential this season is in the hands of Xavier’s fiery passion.
 After three years at Pittsburgh, he’s averaging 10.3 points, 3.7 rebounds and 4.2 assists per game this season as the starting point guard for Indiana.
 Between those numbers, he walks a tightrope between intensity and serenity.

 In the moments following the game against Wisconsin, though, Xavier becomes a caricature.
 A static figure, one that is an easy target for onlookers to blame.
 One whose identity is defined by a hand gesture or facial expression.

 In reality, life isn’t one-dimensional.
 There is depth.
 How Xavier became this ultra-competitive, ambitious and relentless player can’t be explained by a two-second play.

 To understand who Xavier is — and the man he’s trying to become — you have to start with his parents, La’Kesha and Michael Johnson.
 They are both Air Force Veterans with a combined 44 years of service.
 While working in the Air Force, Michael made time to start a youth basketball program in Virginia.
-La’Kesha used to drive four hours roundtrip every day, dropping Xavier at Bishop O’Connell High School in Arlington, Virginia, on her way to and from work so her son could pursue a future in basketball.
+La’Kesha used to drive about four hours roundtrip, dropping Xavier at Bishop O’Connell High School in Arlington, Virginia, on her way to and from work so her son could pursue a future in basketball.